Nukesor/pueue/README.md

 `pueue kill -r --key` This command has two different behaviours, depending on if a key is given:
     1. If a key is given, KILL the specified process (`kill -9`).
 If `-r` is provided the current running process will be removed from the queue.
     2. If no key is given, KILL all running processes (`kill -9`) and pause the daemon.
-If `-r` is provided this process will be removed from the queue.

 `pueue reset` Remove all commands from the queue, kill the current process and reset the queue index to 0.
 `pueue clear` Remove all `done` or `failed` commands from the queue.
 This will rotate logs as well.